Who we are

 The military endeavors to provide a stable and secure environment, thereby facilitating humanitarian access to local communities in need.
 Additionally, the military engages with the host government in capacity-building of its military institutions as well as reintegration of various armed groups.

 The UNMISS Area of Responsibility is the territorial land and waterways of South Sudan.
 UNMISS military personnel are deployed nationwide at national, state and county levels where we maintain a physical presence and situational awareness.

 The road ahead

-The military component of UNMISS will continue to support the mission, the government and the SPLA in working towards stabilizing the security situation in South Sudan.
-The progress of these efforts will determine the final phase of military operations in UNMISS, the Drawdown Phase, allowing for a reconfiguration of the force after authorization by the UN Security Council.
+The military component of UNMISS continues to support the mission, the government and the SPLA in working towards stabilizing the security situation in South Sudan.
+The progress of these efforts will determine the final phase of military operations in UNMISS, the drawdown phase, allowing for a reconfiguration of the force following authorization by the UN Security Council.